-Welcome to the Hot Cross Babies page!
-This is the place where you can read about our current litters and watch the babies grow in stages.
-As each litter grows up, most of the kits will be listed on our Available Bunnies page, with the occasional bunny being kept to help establish our own breeding line.
+This is where you can read about our current litters of Holland lop babies and watch the kits grow.
+As each litter develops, most of the kits will be listed on our Available Bunnies page, with the occasional bunny being kept to help establish our own breeding line.
 Click on the pictures to enlarge them for more detail. :)

 Hot Cross Babies

 Apple Jane & Wee Walter's Babies Born December 7, 2018

 Apple Jane, true to form, built her nest shortly before kindling a litter of four squirmy kits.
 I was surprised she didn't have a couple more, as her little tummy was very round and firm, so I was guessing five or six babies would make their appearance.
 For her sake, though, I am glad she has a more manageable litter size.
 There appear to be two solids and two brokens to enjoy.
 First photos will be taken on 12/11.

 Sweet Tart & Matthew's Babies Born December 1, 2018